karmaniverous/stan/.stan/system/stan.todo.md

     “copied to clipboard” on success and “clipboard copy failed; feedback saved -> <path>” on failure.
 Tests cover both paths.

+- Graceful jsdiff parse errors
+  - applyWithJsDiff no longer throws on invalid/unparseable diffs; returns a failure outcome so the pipeline can generate diagnostics/FEEDBACK instead of crashing.

 Notes

 - Module SRP: service split remains the next step to get service.ts under 300 LOC.